Himel-Tasrif/AI-Photo-Finder/README.md

 # AI Photo Finder

-> Revolutionizing image.
-Empowering Recruiters.

-I'm excited to introduce **AI Photo Finder** – a smart, responsive, and fully-functional web application designed to **transform job applications and recruitment processes** using the power of AI.
+**AI Photo Finder** is a web app that helps cameras and event photographers streamline photo delivery with AI-powered face recognition.
+At a large event—like a university convocation or family gathering—hundreds of group and individual shots are taken.
+Now visitors can quickly find and download their photos using just one sample image.

 🔗 **Live Website**: [Ai Photo Finder](https://photofinder.phigalaxy.com/)